 Please note we can not perform a successful coating in building site conditions. or with the taps and shower dripping,

-• De masking...
-It is necessary to leave the paper surrounding the bath to continue acting as a dust barrier during the curing process.
+De masking...
+In some cases it is necessary to leave the paper surrounding the bath to continue acting as a dust barrier during the curing process.
 We also leave the taps masked to prevent any water dripping on the fresh surface.
-The remainder of the room is cleared .

 At the other end of our spectrum,

-To prepare and coat a particularly porous roll top style bath.
+To prepare and coat a well used roll top style bath.

 If previously re-finished the inner surface and roll is chemically stripped back to the original vitreous enamel .